 I always tell couples to not rely on any promise of money because they may disappoint you.
 We have heard stories of promise-and-fail that ruined weddings.
 Plan a small, classy wedding within your budget, and if you’re lucky, any money comes later, you can channel that towards paying for your first rental apartment together or honeymoon expenses.

-The mindset that a wedding is only good if the number of guests is what drives many Nigerian couples to rely on begging and borrowing money to get married.
+The mindset that a wedding is better if the number of guests is what drives many Nigerian couples to depend on begging and borrowing money to get married.
 Sometimes, this dream money either comes after the wedding or does not come at all.
 So, plan with what you have in hand.
 If any promised money comes later, use it to better your married lives.

 8. Set a Timeline to Save for It